716 Van Vleck Hall

 My research interests are primarily in number theory, computational algebra, and algebraic geometry.
 Currently I am studying arithmetic dynamics, in particular the dynamics of polynomials and rational functions over finite fields.
 I am also very interested in the applications of finite automata to algebra and number theory.
 My advisor is Eric Bach.
 Here is my CV.

-"The Artin-Mazur Zeta Function of a Lattès Map in Positive Characteristic," in preparation
+"The Artin-Mazur Zeta Function of a Lattès Map in Positive Characteristic," submitted.

 "Transcendence of The Artin-Mazur Zeta Function for Polynomial Maps of A^1(F_p)," Acta Arith.
 156 (2012) no. 3, 293-300